-Are you planning a visit to Montreal?
-Or, do you live here and are looking for a fun way to explore your city?
+Are you visiting Downtown Montreal?
+Are you looking for things to do in downtown Montreal?
 You should try this scavenger hunt to visit Downtown Montreal!
 It will take you to all the important places while offering you challenges at every step.
 Every challenge will lead to your next destination while offering local history and current trivia.

 - Central Station